ryantd42/NY-Legislative-Git/2023/S6584C-2023/bill.md

  community survey, at which time state agencies, boards,  departments  or commissions  may  cease to collect and report on such demographic groups provided they remain outside the ten most populous groups.
+  6. EVERY STATE AGENCY, BOARD, DEPARTMENT, OR COMMISSION THAT  DIRECTLY COLLECTS  DEMOGRAPHIC  DATA AS TO THE ANCESTRY OR ETHNIC ORIGIN OF RESI- DENTS OF THE STATE OF NEW YORK SHALL ALLOW MULTIPLE  COLLECTION  CATEGO- RIES TO BE SELECTED.
   [4.]
-6. The data collected pursuant to the different collection  cate- gories  and tabulations described in subdivision one of this section, to the degree that the data quality is sufficient,  shall  be  included  in every  demographic  report on ancestry or ethnic origins of residents of the state of New York by the state agency, board, department, or commis- sion published or released on or  after  December  first,  two  thousand twenty-three; provided, however, that for the department of labor, divi- sion of criminal justice services, office of mental health and office of temporary and disability assistance such requirements shall be effective July  first,  two thousand twenty-four.
+7. The data collected pursuant to the different collection cate- gories and tabulations described in subdivision one of this section,  to the  degree  that  the  data quality is sufficient, shall be included in every demographic report on ancestry or ethnic origins of  residents  of the state of New York by the state agency, board, department, or commis- sion  published  or  released  on  or after December first, two thousand twenty-three; provided, however, that for the department of labor, divi- sion of criminal justice services, office of mental health and office of temporary and disability assistance such requirements shall be effective July first, two thousand twenty-four.
 The data shall be  made  available to  the  public  in  accordance  with  state and federal law, except for personal identifying information, which shall be deemed confidential, by posting the data on the internet web site of the agency, board,  depart- ment,  or  commission  on or before December first, two thousand twenty- three, and annually thereafter; provided, however, that for the  depart- ment  of  labor, division of criminal justice services, office of mental health and office of temporary and disability assistance  such  require- ments  shall  be  effective July first, two thousand twenty-four.
 If the data quality is determined to be insufficient for publication, an expla- nation of the problem with the data quality shall  be  included  in  any report  or  publication  made available to the public.
 This subdivision shall not be construed to prevent any other state  agency  from  posting data  collected pursuant to subdivision one of this section on the agen- cy's internet web site, in the manner prescribed by this section.
   [5.]
+8. The requirements of  this  section  shall  not  apply  to  the department  of  labor,  the  division  of criminal justice services, the
+ S. 6584--A  3

-7. The  requirements  of  this  section  shall not apply to the department of labor, the division  of  criminal  justice  services,  the office  of  mental  health  or  the  office  of temporary and disability assistance until two years after this section shall have become a law.
+ office of mental health  or  the  office  of  temporary  and  disability assistance until two years after this section shall have become a law.
   § 2.
 This act shall take effect on the one hundred twentieth day after it shall have become a law.
 Effective immediately, the addition, amend- ment and/or repeal of any rule or regulation necessary for the implemen- tation  of  this act on its effective date are authorized to be made and completed on or before such effective date.